Chapter Leadership Committee

 Karen Daiter

 Karen is a psychotherapist and educator working in private practice in Chicago.
 She is on faculty at the Institute for Clinical Social Work.
-Karen joined Climate Reality in 2020 after completing a MA in Conservation Biology in 2019 and our leadership training in 2020.
-She started our Tree Team in 2021 and joined the leadership team in 2022.
+Karen joined the chapter lead team after she completed a master’s degree in Conservation Biology in 2019 and was trained as a Climate Reality Leader in 2020.
+She leads the chapter’s Nature-Based Solutions team, which originated as the Tree team in 2020 and then broadened its scope to include plants, agroforestry and other natural carbon sinks.

 PAST CHAPTER CHAIRS